Non-return valve - what is it and what is it used for?

 Lukewarm, stagnant water provides an ideal breeding ground for bacteria

-Today, the mixing of hot and cold water takes place predominantly before the closing mechanism.
-So there is no physical separation of the hot and cold water lines - even when the fitting is closed.
-Due to pressure differences between the two pipes, there is a mixing of cold and hot water.
-As a result, we get only slow-flowing or even stagnant running hot water.
-Check valves are supposed to prevent this.
-In practice, however, they are rarely or never maintained.
+Today, the hot and cold water is mainly mixed before the closing mechanism.
+This means that the hot and cold water pipes are not physically separated - even if the tap is closed.
+Due to pressure differences between the two pipes, cold and hot water are mixed.
+As a result, we only get slow-flowing or even stagnant hot water.
+Check valves are designed to prevent this.
+However, in practice, these are rarely or never maintained.
 This can lead to limescale residues and other impurities and subsequently to malfunctions.

-Closing mechanism in front of the mixing chamber makes backflow valves superfluous.
+Closing mechanism upstream of the mixing chamber makes backflow valves superfluous.

 France is now taking a technically new approach with the French standard NF 077 MM.
-The standard prescribes the closing mechanism in front of the mixing chamber.
-The arrangement of the closing mechanism in front of the mixing chamber, which makes backflow preventers superfluous, would indeed be a small step forward for the valve market.
+The standard specifies the closing mechanism upstream of the mixing chamber.
+The arrangement of the closing mechanism upstream of the mixing chamber, which eliminates the need for backflow preventers, would indeed be a small step forward for the valve market.
 Revolution.
-Because the majority of the current range of electronic or thermostatic fittings does not yet meet this requirement.
+This is because the majority of today's electronic or thermostatic fittings do not yet fulfil this requirement.

-Our partner Delabie has a Unique, patented system which ensures that the hot and cold water inlets of thermostatic fittings are closed directly at the connections.
-Vulnerable backflow preventers can thus be dispensed with completely, and the risk of cold water or hot water flowing back out of the fitting is completely eliminated.
+Our partner Delabie has developed a Unique, patented system which ensures that the hot and cold water inlets of thermostatic taps are closed directly at the connections.
+This completely eliminates the need for vulnerable backflow preventers and the risk of cold water or hot water flowing back out of the tap.
 More information on how the new cartridges work can be found below.

 Copyright: Delabie